BDC Hamburger Icon

 Cutting out your company’s middlemen and restructuring into a flat organization will take time and preparation.
 Here are some tips to help get you started.

 1. Identify your need for a flat organization.
 Some businesses thrive with flat structures, while others need more hierarchy to survive.
 Identify the extent of your need for a flat organizational structure.
-You may even find that a combined approach is best, flattening out certain teams or departments and leaving others as is.
+You may even find that a combined approach is best, flattening out certain teams or departments and leaving others as they are.

 Did you find this content helpful?